Cap-go/website/content/blog/self-hosted-live-updates.md

 ```

 This command will set `CapacitorUpdater.privateKey` properties in your config file.
-And generate 2 key file, `capgo_key.pub` and `capgo_key` in your project root directory.
+And generate 2 key files, `capgo_key.pub` and `capgo_key` in your project root directory.

 This key pair is used to sign the update and verify the update on the app side.

 ### Self-hosted live updates workflow

-Implementing Self-hosted Live Updates begins with an enterprise performing a web build of their bug fix, content updates, or other web-based code changes.
+Implementing Self-hosted Live Updates begins with an enterprise performing a web build of their bug fixes, content updates, or other web-based code changes.
 They then sign the build artifact with the private key obtained from the one-time setup and upload the bundle to the storage location of their choice.

 ```
 npx @capgo/cli@latest encrypt abc123.zip”
 ```
-This command will print you a ivSessionKey, you need to save it for the next step.
+This command will print you an ivSessionKey, you need to save it for the next step.

-Now upload your encrypted zip in your enterprise storage and get the URL of the zip file.
+Now upload your encrypted zip to your enterprise storage and get the URL of the zip file.

 Capgo must then be informed of a new Live Update that is ready for consumption.
 This is done via another CLI command:
 ```